 What Causes A Typhoon?
 (Factors, Formation, Safety)

-What causes a typhoon?
+What causes a Typhoon?

 Typhoons are a mature tropical system.
 High-energy cosmic neutrinos are hitting on earth.
 Neutrinos are elementary particles like electrons but with no charge and almost no mass.
 They can pass through and remain unaffected by everything.
 The source of these super high-energy cosmic neutrinos that come from billions of light-years away is more of a mystery.
-They pass at incredible speeds through certain substances they can polarize like water.
-Then It can create typhoons with warm water.
+They pass at incredible speeds through certain substances they can polarize, like water.
+Then, It can create typhoons with warm water.

 Some particular ingredients or factors came together to make typhoons.
 They are given below.

-Warm water: The typhoon’s first ingredient is warm water, typically needed at about 27 degrees Celsius or about 80 degrees Fahrenheit.
+Warm water: The typhoon’s first ingredient is warm water, typically needed at about 27 degrees Celsius or 80 degrees Fahrenheit.
 The warmer it gets, the more latent heat will go into the system, and the stronger it will be a tropical storm.
 So, in short, the water temperature is a pretty important aspect of these tropical systems.

 Coriolis force: The thumb rule of thought is usually 10 degrees north or higher to develop a tropical system.